-- 1. A minimum of two group socialization activities per month will be made available for each child (a minimum of 22 group socialization activities will be offered each year). - 2.
-If a scheduled socialization activity is cancelled by the program or Home Visitor, the event must be rescheduled. - 3.
-Group socialization activities must be focused on both the children and parents.
-They may not be conducted by the home visitor with babysitters or other temporary caregivers. - 4.
-The purpose of these socialization activities for the children is to emphasize peer group interaction through age appropriate activities in an Early Childhood Program classroom, community facility, home, or on a field trip.
-The children are to be supervised by the home visitor with parents observing at all times and actively participating at other times. - 5.
-These activities must be designed so that parents are expected to accompany their children to the group socialization activities at least twice each month to observe, to participate as volunteers or to engage in activities designed specifically for the parents.
+- 1. Group socialization activities must be focused on both the children and parents.
+They may not be conducted by the home visitor with babysitters or other temporary caregivers. - 2.
+The purpose of these socialization activities for the children is to emphasize peer group interaction through age appropriate activities in an Early Childhood Program classroom, facility, home, or community.
+The children are to be supervised by the home visitor with parents observing at all times and actively participating at other times. - 3.
+Socialization activities are designed so that parents are expected to accompany their children to the group socialization activities at least twice each month to observe, to participate as volunteers, or to engage in activities designed specifically for the parents.